 Keeping the environment safe is part of our ethos.
 Our balloons are made from naturally occurring latex.
-Latex is an organic material that is produced from the sap of rubber trees.
+Latex is an organic material that is produced by plants and trees.
 Our latex balloons are fully biodegradable, and the rubber trees from which the latex is gathered are not cut down in the process.

 Latex balloons decompose at around the same rate as oak tree leaves (6 months).
 We encourage you to recycle your balloons where possible - disposing of latex balloons in a compost or in a landfill will allow it to decompose naturally and return to the earth.